-- (a) the Minister for Education and Science is a party to proceedings pending immediately before the transfer day in relation to a certified industrial school or its board of management, whether by virtue of subsection (4) or otherwise, and - (b) the Minister and the Health Service Executive or vocational education committee concerned agree that the Executive or committee should be substituted for the Minister as a party to the proceedings, the Executive or the committee shall notify the other parties to the proceedings accordingly, and the proceedings shall not abate by reason of the substitution.
+- (a) the Minister for Education and Science is a party to proceedings pending immediately before the transfer day in relation to a certified industrial school or its board of management, whether by virtue of subsection (4) or otherwise, and - (b) the Minister and the F150[Child and Family Agency] or vocational education committee concerned agree that the Executive or committee should be substituted for the Minister as a party to the proceedings, the Executive or the committee shall notify the other parties to the proceedings accordingly, and the proceedings shall not abate by reason of the substitution.

-(6) A person who was an employee of the certified industrial school concerned (other than a member of its teaching staff) immediately before the transfer day shall on that day become an employee of the Health Service Executive, and the rights and entitlements enjoyed by the person as such employee in respect of his or her terms and conditions of employment, including remuneration, allowances and superannuation, shall not by virtue of the operation of this Act be any less beneficial than the rights and entitlements enjoyed by that person immediately before that day.
+(6) A person who was an employee of the certified industrial school concerned (other than a member of its teaching staff) immediately before the transfer day shall on that day become an employee of the F150[Child and Family Agency], and the rights and entitlements enjoyed by the person as such employee in respect of his or her terms and conditions of employment, including remuneration, allowances and superannuation, shall not by virtue of the operation of this Act be any less beneficial than the rights and entitlements enjoyed by that person immediately before that day.

-(7) The functions, including powers and duties, of the Minister for Health and Children under the Child Care Act 1991, as amended, and the Health Acts 1947 to 2006 in relation to premises provided and maintained under section 38(2) of the Act of 1991 by the Health Service Executive for the provision of residential care for children in care apply and have effect in relation to transferred premises.

-(8) A child who is found guilty of an offence may not be ordered to be placed or detained in transferred premises.

-(9) The Minister for Education and Science shall, before the commencement of section 159(2), direct the transfer of each child convicted of an offence or on remand in respect of an offence from any place which, on such commencement, becomes transferred premises to a certified reformatory or industrial school under Part IV of the Act of 1908 or a children detention school to serve the whole or any part of the unexpired residue of his or her period of detention.

-(10) This section is without prejudice to section 159A.]
+- (7) The functions, including powers and duties, of the Minister for Health and Children under the Child Care Act 1991, as amended, and the Health Acts 1947 to 2006 in relation to premises provided and maintained under section 38(2) of the Act of 1991 by the F150[Child and Family Agency] for the provision of residential care for children in care apply and have effect in relation to transferred premises. - (8) A child who is found guilty of an offence may not be ordered to be placed or detained in transferred premises. - (9) The Minister for Education and Science shall, before the commencement of section 159(2), direct the transfer of each child convicted of an offence or on remand in respect of an offence from any place which, on such commencement, becomes transferred premises to a certified reformatory or industrial school under Part IV of the Act of 1908 or a children detention school to serve the whole or any part of the unexpired residue of his or her period of detention. - (10) This section is without prejudice to section 159A.]

-F114 Inserted (20.02.2007 and 1.03.2007) by Criminal Justice Act 2006 (26/2006), s.
+- F149 Inserted (20.02.2007 and 1.03.2007) by Criminal Justice Act 2006 (26/2006), s.
 148, commenced in so far as it relates to the insertion of subss.
 (1) and (9) and otherwise, S.I.
-No. 65 of 2007.
+No. 65 of 2007. - F150 Substituted (1.01.2014) by Child and Family Agency Act 2013 (40/2013), s.
+97 and sch.
+2 part 14 item 1, S.I.
+No. 502 of 2013.

 Designation of children detention schools.
-160.-(1) The Minister may, with the agreement of its owners, provide any place, or any school or premises, for use as a children detention school and by order designate it as such a school.

-(2) The Minister may arrange for the construction of any building for use as a children detention school and by order designate it as such a school.

-(3) The Minister may direct one of his or her officers-

-- (a) to examine the structure, condition and environs of any place, school, premises or building referred to in subsections (1) and (2), and - (b) to report to the Minister on its suitability as a children detention school, and for that purpose the officer so directed may, with the Minister's approval, employ whatever expert help and advice he or she considers necessary.
+- 160.-(1) The Minister may, with the agreement of its owners, provide any place, or any school or premises, for use as a children detention school and by order designate it as such a school. - (2) The Minister may arrange for the construction of any building for use as a children detention school and by order designate it as such a school. - (3) The Minister may direct one of his or her officers- - (a) to examine the structure, condition and environs of any place, school, premises or building referred to in subsections (1) and (2), and - (b) to report to the Minister on its suitability as a children detention school, and for that purpose the officer so directed may, with the Minister's approval, employ whatever expert help and advice he or she considers necessary.